-On the Los Angeles campus, we are in the process of moving toward having students bring their own device.
+FIDM is in the process of moving toward having students bring their own device.
 Students will have the ability to use their own computers for classwork, for research in the library, in common areas such as the Student Lounge area.
+FIDM is piloting this in a Mac Lab where instead of desktops, monitors are available for students to connect to their personal device.

-Windows computers have Windows 10 operating system, Microsoft Office, Adobe Creative Cloud, Sketchup Pro, and The Autodesk AutoCAD software suite.
+Windows computers have Microsoft Office, Adobe Creative Cloud, Sketchup Pro, and The Autodesk AutoCAD software suite.

 Other specific PC Labs offer Rhino software utilized in the Design Program.
-CLO 3D Design, NGC PLM (Product Lifecycle Management) and access to AIMS360 ERP (Enterprise Resource Planning) software are all used in the Apparel Industry Management program.
+CLO 3-D Design, NGC PLM (Product Lifecycle Management) and access to AIMS360 ERP (Enterprise Resource Planning) software are all used in the Apparel Industry Management program.

-The Los Angeles campus has selected classrooms that provide Gerber Accumark technology, with Silhouette tables, digitizers, and large and small plotters that mirror the technology used in apparel manufacturing centers worldwide.
+There are selected classrooms that provide Gerber Accumark technology, with Silhouette tables, digitizers, and large and small plotters that mirror the technology used in apparel manufacturing centers worldwide.
 Students in these programs have supervised access to an industry-grade Gerber cutter table to experience their computerized designs being cut into fabric.
-Apple Mac Labs host the Graphic Design programs and offer mac0S, Microsoft Office, and Adobe Creative Cloud.
-In addition, the Digital Media/Digital Cinema classrooms (Media Lounge 101 and Mac Lab 414) offer Avid Media Composer and Pro Tools, Adobe Premiere Pro, DaVinci Resolve, Movie Magic Budgeting and Scheduling, Final Draft, and Maxon Cinema 4D.
+Apple Mac Labs host the Graphic Design programs and offer macOS, Microsoft Office, Adobe Creative Cloud and Sketchup Pro.
+In addition. the Digital Media/Digital Cinema classrooms are equipped with external monitors for students to use with their laptops as extended displays.
+Software utilized in the Program, including the full Adobe Suite, will be provided to students for the duration of their studies.

 Every PC and Mac Lab offers audio-visual projection capabilities, printing, and scanning functionality.
-Libraries and Studios also offer printing and scanning capabilities.
+The Library and Studios also offer printing and scanning capabilities.

-For classrooms that do not have permanent technology installed, FIDM offers portable technology carts and podiums across all campuses that feature a computer CPU and projector.
-We are piloting a new configuration of technology in Los Angeles Campus classrooms.
-This will include TV monitors with Mac Mini technology providing internet capabilities.
+For classrooms that do not have permanent technology installed, FIDM offers portable technology carts and podiums that feature a computer CPU and projector.

-The Los Angeles campus has a wireless network available to students that is often used in the Libraries and classrooms for in-class exercises.
-Students can opt to use these instead of or in conjunction with FIDM-provided technology.
+A wireless network is available to students that is often used in the Libraries and classrooms for in-class exercises.
+Students can opt to use these instead of or in conjunction with FIDM provided technology.